Sheshe07/stock-analysis/README.md

 ## Overview of Project:

-Our Focus is on the stock to see the total daily volume and return.
-In 2017 all stocks did good except the TERP.
-The DQ stock did really well in 2017 with 199.4% return even though the daily volume was not so high.
-In 2018 only two company stocks did well ENPH & RUN.
-The daily volume was high for DQ in 2018 but return percentage was underperformed by -62.6%.
+This project was based on finding the stock value between 2017 and 2018.
+In 2017 all stocks did good except the for the ending.
+The DQ stock did really well in 2017 return even though so parts were still high.
+And in 2018 only two company stocks did well based on my findings.
+The daily volume was high for DQ in 2018 but return percentage were low.
+Using Excel VBA we were able to collect various stock information between the year 2017 and 2018.

 ### Purpose: